 The breakthrough came just after the interval, and it was to the joy of the Uruguayan section of the crowd.
 Forlan tried a speculative effort from outside the box, and when Fernandez spilled the ball it was Suarez who pounced first and chipped into the open net.

 The striker was mobbed by team-mates on the side of the pitch, while the Uruguayan fans burst into song as a place in the final moved closer to becoming a reality.

 The Liverpool man was on a roll, and slotted a second just minutes later to make it 2-0.
 Alvaro Pereira played Suarez in with a delightful pass, and he made no mistake in rounding the keeper and rolling the ball in to send the Uruguay faithful into ecstasy.

 Already on the ropes, Peru's chances took a further blow when Vargas was shown a red card for landing an elbow on Sebastian Coates.
-Peru kept trying, but could not find the means to break through the Uruguay back-line, leaving Diego Forlan and company to claim victory by a two-goal margin.
+Peru kept trying, but could not find the means to break through the Uruguay back line, leaving Forlan and company to claim victory by a two-goal margin.

 The win puts Oscar Tabarez's team into the final for the first time since 1999.
 They will play the winner of Paraguay-Venezuela this Sunday in the Monumental.